uni-ts/uni-ts/docs/docs/composition/index.md

 ### Testability: Small Functions, Big Confidence

-By writing small, focused functions testing becomes a breeze.
-It's also far less likely you forget to test some part of a function.
+By writing small, focused functions, testing becomes a breeze.
+It's also far less likely you'll forget to test some part of a function.

 :::code-group